Prioritize health during holiday travel

 During the scramble to get on the road or prepare your home for family and friends over the holidays, managing your health is dangerously easy to forget.

 “Traveling and guests can disrupt your routine.
-Plan ahead and adjust that routine to reduce the risk of possible accidents with your prescription medications and vitamins,” said Gina Peek, Oklahoma State University Extension housing and consumer specialist and interim associate dean.
+Plan ahead and adjust that routine to reduce the risk of possible accidents with your prescription medications and vitamins,” said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 Medications should always be used according to a doctor’s instruction and only taken by the person for whom they are prescribed.
 Putting a few important safety measures in place will help ensure those medicines are used correctly.
 Never share prescriptions with other family members, friends or even pets.